solo-io/gloo/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 ### Envoy Listener options

-First, you want to know when exactly Gloo Edge is ready to route client requests.
+First, you want to know when exactly Gloo Gateway is ready to route client requests.
 They are several conditions, and the most important one is to have a `VirtualService` correctly configured.

 While `glooctl check` will help you check some fundamentals, this command will not show if the _gateway-proxy_ is listening to new connections.
 Only its internal engine - Envoy - knows about that.

 It's fair to quickly remember here that Envoy can be listening to multiple hosts and ports simultaneously.
 For that to happen, you need to define different `VirtualServices` and `Gateways`.
 If you want to better understand how these objects work together, please check out this [article]({{% versioned_link_path fromRoot="/installation/advanced_configuration/multi-gw-deployment/" %}}).

-Once you have these `Gateways` and `VirtualServices` configured, Gloo Edge will generate `Proxy` _Custom Resources_ that will, in turn, generate Envoy **Listeners**, **Routes**, and more.
+Once you have these `Gateways` and `VirtualServices` configured, Gloo Gateway will generate `Proxy` _Custom Resources_ that will, in turn, generate Envoy **Listeners**, **Routes**, and more.
 From this point, Envoy is ready to accept new connections.

 The goal here is to know when these [Envoy Listeners](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listeners) are ready.
 Luckily, Envoy comes with a handy [Health Check filter]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/health_checks/" %}}) which helps with that.

 For example, you can add the following `healthCheck` setting to your Helm configuration file.
-Then, upgrade your Helm installation of Gloo Edge to set up health checking for the Envoy proxy.
+Then, upgrade your Helm installation of Gloo Gateway to set up health checking for the Envoy proxy.

 ```yaml
 gloo: